kuegi/defichain_maxi/ocean-client/README.md

 /defichain-maxi/telegram/logs/chat-id
 /defichain-maxi/telegram/logs/token
 ```

+### Reinvest pattern

+in the reinvest pattern, you can define how the DFI should be used in the reinvest.
+You can define a space seperated list of targets. each target has the pattern `token:percent:targetAddress` if there is no targetAddress given, the tokens stay in the wallet. collateral tokens that stay in the wallet get deposited to the vault automatically.
+the given percent is the part of the reinvest amount that should be used in this target. the sum of all percent-values must not be greater than 100.
+If the sum of all given percent numbers is below 100, the remaining percent are equally distributed among all targets without defined percent.
+If the token is a LP token, the DFI get swapped 50:50 to the two needed tokens and added to the pool. resulting LP tokens can be send to a targetAddress.

+examples:

+* `DFI` : full reinvest as DFI into the vault
+* `DFI DUSD` : half of the amount gets swapped to DUSD, DFI and DUSD get deposited to the vault
+* `BTC:10:df1address1 TSLA:15 BTC-DFI:8 SPY-DUSD:20:otheraddress DFI USDT`: 10% swapped to BTC and sent to df1address1, 15% swapped to TSLA and kept in wallet, 8% swapped half to BTC and put into BTC-DFI pool, 20% swapped to SPY and DUSD and the LP-token send to otheraddress, rest (47%) split in DFI and USDT both deposited to the vault.

 ## Advanced usage
 Besides having parameters in the AWS ParameterStore, there is the possibility to set environment variables on a AWS Lambda execution.